Why study tech in college?

 Computer science minor

 A minor allows you to achieve basic proficiency in the core elements of computer science while completing a major in another area of your choice.
 If you feel strongly about another field of study and want to pursue it, or if you are already significantly on your way toward another college major and want to add tech knowledge and skills to your academic portfolio without starting over, a computer science minor could be an ideal option.
-UIC computer science minors first meet the prerequisites (one math course and one beginning programming course) and then take four CS fundamentals courses and one CS elective.
-Learn more about the UIC computer science minor.
+Find out why a computer science minor is an excellent choice for students with a broad range of interests.

 Data science major